lukaskreibig/trainchartschedule/README.md

 - **Efficient Data Management with Drizzle ORM:** Utilizes Drizzle as an ORM tool for streamlined database interactions, facilitating smooth data retrieval and updates.
 - **Support for Postgres and Supabase in the Deployed Version:** Employs robust technologies for database management and backend services.
 - **Local Development Support with SQLite and Node GTFS:** Allows for easy setup and testing with direct data importation capabilities.
+- **Unit Tests:** Ensures the reliability and stability of components with unit tests using React Testing Library and Jest.

 ## Prerequisites